The History of Pinetown, North Carolina: The Town Built Around an Inventor

 A logging crew working in the East Dismal Swamp around 1910–1912.
 The East Dismal Swamp was once among the largest freshwater wetland systems along North Carolina's coast.
 Source: Surry Parker, Steam Logging Machinery (Pine Town, N.C., 1912), North Carolina Collection, UNC–Chapel Hill.

 The surrounding region played an important role in Pinetown's development.
-Nearby forests and swamp lands, including areas connected to the East Dismal Swamp region, provided valuable timber resources that attracted logging operations.
+Nearby forests and swamp lands, including areas connected to the East Dismal Swamp region, provided valuable timber that attracted logging operations.

-At the time, swamps were often viewed as land to be drained, harvested, and developed rather than ecosystems to preserve.
-Logging companies moved deeper into these areas, cutting timber and changing landscapes that had existed for centuries.
+At the time, swamps were widely viewed as land to be drained, harvested, and developed rather than ecosystems to preserve.
+Parker's machinery made it easier for logging crews to reach these difficult areas, fueling economic growth while permanently reshaping much of the region's natural landscape.

 Pinetown Today